GiovanniSalmeri/yellow-toml/README.md

 They return the value encoded in appropriate PHP type or `null` on failure.
 Errors can be accessed in `YellowToml::$error`.

-The most used features of TOML are supported: bare keys, dotted bare keys, basic strings, numbers, booleans, dates and times (returned as strings), arrays, tables, arrays of tables, and comments.
+The most used features of TOML are supported: bare keys, dotted bare keys, basic strings, literal strings, numbers, booleans, dates and times (returned as strings), arrays, tables, arrays of tables, and comments.

-Not supported are: quoted keys, literal and multiline strings, multiline arrays, inline tables.
+Not supported are: quoted keys, multiline strings, multiline arrays, inline tables.

 ## Example